Some hands-on experience is required! If you have never used the command line, please contact one of our partners to get some assistance.

 /data/backup and you can easily restore your files by copying them from this file system.

 By using the following command you attach the latest available snapshot to your node:

-The backup snapshot is automagically detached/unmounted overnight, before the backups are made.
+The backup snapshot is automagically detached/unmounted, before the backups are made.
 There is a second MySQL instance running so you’ll lose some resources while it is attached.
 Please contact Support if you want the snapshot detached earlier, to save on resources.

 Instant and Older Backups

 Do you need access to backups older than one day or do you want the ability to create instant backups?
 These functionalities are part of the SLA Standard add-on, which is available for all Hypernodes.
 Please see this article for more information about the difference between SLA Basic and SLA Standard.

 To create a database dump from the backup instance, connect to port 3307 with the mysqldump utility and create a dump: